 Inflation is putting financial pressure on U.S. households.
-Consumers are now paying 8.5% more for goods and services than they were in March 2021, according to the U.S. Bureau of Labor Statistics—that's the highest rate of inflation over a 12-month period since 1981.
+Consumers are now paying 6% more for goods and services than they were in March 2022, according to the U.S. Bureau of Labor Statistics.

-Cost hikes make it harder for people to pay for expenses and erode the buying power of money in savings.
-Bloomberg economists estimate that U.S. households are paying an extra $433 per month, or $5,200 per year, on expenses due to inflation.
+Increases in the cost of housing are especially severe, at a rate of 8.1% over the last year.
 And the burden is especially high for low-income households, for whom spending on housing, groceries, energy and transportation makes up a higher portion of income.

 Adjusting your budget to cut expenses anywhere you're able can help you weather higher costs.
 Here's how to save money now to fight inflation.

 Grocery costs are up 10.2% for the 12-month period ending in February 2023, according to Food Price Outlook data from the U.S. Department of Agriculture.
 All food categories are impacted by inflation,but some foods will be hit harder this year: Sugar and sweets are predicted to rise 11.1% this year, cereals and baked goods 11.7%, processed fruit and veggies 11.4% and non-alcoholic beverages 10.7%, according to the USDA.

 Coming up with a strategy before you head to the store can help you slash what you spend.
 Here are tips to save money on groceries: